rikingurditta/csc419-complementary-dynamics/entry.md

 Eigen::Vector12d g_tet = tet_volume * B.transpose() * dphi;
 ```

-This is then distributed to the global gradient vector:
+Just like with energy, we sum up the gradients for each tetrahedron to get the global gradient.
+We do this by distributing:

 ```c++
 g.segment(tet(0) * 3, 3) += g_tet.segment(0, 3);